anodejs/anodejs/README.md

 * Instantaneous logging - you can instantly view and query logs from applications.
 * Management dashboard - all management is performed via management dashboard offered by ANODE.
 The dashboard is extendable, so you can use it to manage applications.
 * Scaleout - ANODE symmetrically deploys your applications on Azure instances.
 Scaleout is opaque to application.
 * Interoperability - ANODE allows applications to collaborate with each other.
-ANODE itself is implemented as bunch of node.js applications.
+ANODE itself is implemented as a bunch of node.js applications.
 * Services - there are multiple services offered by ANODE, e.g. scheduling delayed jobs.
 * Testing - support development and execution of test suites on ANODE farm.